EMA, The European Master’s Programme in Human Rights and Democratisation

 At EIUC Chiara has also worked as senior researcher on the FRAME Project - “Fostering Human Rights Among European (External and Internal) Policies” - funded by the European Commission.
 Over the last nine years Chiara has worked as research and teaching assistant to the chairs of International Law, International Criminal Law, Human Rights and International Protection, International Organization and Human Rights, International Protection of Cultural Heritage, at the Departments of Law and of Political Science of LUISS University in Rome.
 She was a member of the LUISS research team on the 7FP PRIV-WAR Project on “Regulating privatisation of ‘war’: the role of the EU in assuring the compliance with international humanitarian law and human rights” (2008-2011).
 Chiara has conducted research and editorial activities for the Istituto Affari Internazionali (IAI) in Rome, in particular concerning contemporary piracy, the conflict of Nagorno-Karabakh, coercive diplomacy and sanctions in international law.
 Before becoming a qualified lawyer before the Italian Bar Association, she worked as a trainee lawyer at Avvocatura Generale dello Stato in Rome.

-Dr. Wiebke Lamer is the EMA Fellow specialising in International Relations for the academic year 2016/2017.
-In this role she liaises with EMA professors and students, and teaches the International Relations Rolling Seminar.
+Dr. Wiebke Lamer is the EMA Fellow specialising in International Relations.
+In this role, she liaises with EMA students and professors, and teaches the International Relations Rolling Seminar.
 She also lectures on the topic of media and democracy and conducts academic skills and thesis proposal workshops.

 Wiebke holds a Ph.D. in International Studies from Old Dominion University in Norfolk, VA, USA, and Master’s degrees in International Relations and US Foreign Policy from the University of Leicester and the University of London, respectively.
 Her undergraduate degree from De Montfort University is in Media Studies and American Studies.
 Before joining EMA, Wiebke taught several courses on International Relations, International Political Economy and Comparative Politics at universities in the Norfolk, Virginia area.